grepharder/blog/0x03_learning_about_universal_links_and_fuzzing_url_schemes_on_ios_with_frida.md

 ## Final Comments

-So, no, no results :/ Unfortunately you cannot always expect to have some findings.
+So, no, no findings, sorry :/ Unfortunately you cannot always expect to have some findings.
 But at least I hope you have, as always, learn something new today.

 > If you have comments, feedback or questions feel free to reach me on Twitter :)